-I have broad interest in theoretical astrophysics.
-In the past I have conducted research on quantum optomechanics, quantum measurement, gravitational-wave detector physics, black hole theories, etc. My current research interest mainly focuses on gravitational wave astrophysics, embracing the major opportunity of discovery in astronomy brought by detections of gravitational waves.
+Yang has a broad interest in theoretical astrophysics.
+In the past, he has conducted research on quantum optomechanics, quantum measurement, gravitational-wave detector physics, and black hole theories.
+His current research focuses on gravitational wave astrophysics, embracing the major opportunity of discovery in astronomy brought by detections of gravitational waves.
+Key research themes include:

-- Strong-field gravitational astrophysics.
-The objective is to unravel physics buried within the data, provide new insights to guide observations and propose methods to improve data quality.
-Part of my research projects are related to the dynamics of compact binary and triple systems, as well as their associated gravitational-wave emissions.
-I am also studying electromagnetic counterparts of binary neutron stars or neutron star-black hole mergers, in relation to future multi-messenger observations.
+Strong-field gravitational astrophysics.
+Yang’s objective is to unravel physics buried within the data, provide new insights to guide observations, and propose methods to improve data quality.
+Part of his research focuses on the dynamics of compact binary and triple systems, as well as their associated gravitational-wave emissions.
+He is also studying electromagnetic counterparts of binary neutron stars or neutron star-black hole mergers in relation to future multi-messenger observations.

 Fundamental physics with strongly gravitating systems.
 The goal is to examine dynamical signatures of modified theories of gravity and methods to measure or constraint violations of General Relativity based on observed gravitational-wave data.
 Such a task also benefits from measurements using electromagnetic-wave telescopes, e.g., the Event Horizon Telescope.